Legal Blog

 • Involving your child in discussions regarding your divorce;

-• Blaming your spouse for your own short comings.
-If you are unhappy, frustrated or depressed, seek competent psychological counseling; do not tell your child that you would be fine if it were not for your spouse, or your spouse’s conduct;
+• Blaming your spouse for your own shortcomings.
+If you are unhappy, frustrated or depressed, seek competent psychological counseling; do not tell your child that you would be fine if it were not for your spouse or your spouse’s conduct;

 • Engaging in verbal confrontation with your spouse in the presence of your children;